olifrost/olifrost.github.io/posters.md

     alt: Getty Girlfriend 1
 ---

-You're free to share and print these if you'll give a follow and tag [@realolifrost](http://olifro.st/links/).
+You're free to share and print these if you'll give a follow and tag [@realolifrost](http://olifro.st/links/) in return.

 ## 07-10 – Autumn Rebellion Posters